ibm-cloud-docs/Cloudant/tutorials/create_dedicated_hardware_plan.md

 {: toc-services="Cloudant"}
 {: toc-completion-time="20m"}

-This tutorial shows you how to create an {{site.data.keyword.cloudantfull}} Dedicated Hardware plan instance that uses the {{site.data.keyword.cloud}} dashboard.
+This tutorial shows you how to create an {{site.data.keyword.cloudantfull}} Dedicated Hardware plan instance that uses the {{site.data.keyword.cloud}} Dashboard.
 {: shortdesc}

 After that exercise, you learn how to provision one or more Standard plan instances to run on the {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance by using either the {{site.data.keyword.cloud_notm}} catalog or the {{site.data.keyword.cloud_notm}} CLI.

 When you create an {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance, an {{site.data.keyword.cloudant_short_notm}} environment on dedicated hardware is created for your sole use.
-A service instance for the Dedicated Hardware plan environment is also created in the {{site.data.keyword.cloud_notm}} dashboard.
+A service instance for the Dedicated Hardware plan environment is also created in the {{site.data.keyword.cloud_notm}} Dashboard.
 You can't access the Dedicated Hardware plan instance directly, or have any Service Credentials for it.
 Instead, you use your {{site.data.keyword.cloudant_short_notm}} Dedicated Hardware plan instance by creating one or more Standard plan instances on it, and managing the Standard plan instances directly.